Definition of life

 The precise definition of life is a contested aspect of it, and several proposals have been advanced.
 Biology defines and studies life as we know it, but abiogenesis and astrobiology seek wider and more encompassing definitions.
-Abiogenesis is the process by which life surges from inorganic materials, so a definition tries to establish the frontier between inorganic matter and the earliest and basest lifeforms.
-Astrobiology seeks extraterrestrial life, which may differ from Earth's life.
+Abiogenesis is the process by which life develops from inorganic materials, so a definition aims to establish the frontier between inorganic matter and the earliest lifeforms.
+Astrobiology seeks extraterrestrial life, which may differ from life on Earth.